osmosis-labs/iavl/docs/tree/mutable_tree.md

 Any node that gets recursed upon during a Set call is necessarily orphaned since it will either have a new value (in the case of an update) or it will have a new descendant.
 The recursive calls accumulate a list of orphans as it descends down the IAVL tree.
 This list of orphans is ultimately added to the mutable tree's orphan list at the end of the Set call.

-After each set, the current working tree has its height and size recalculated.
-If the height of the left branch and right branch of the working tree differs by more than one, then the mutable tree has to be balanced before the Set call can return.
+After each set, the current working tree has its depth and size recalculated.
+If the depth of the left branch and right branch of the working tree differs by more than one, then the mutable tree has to be balanced before the Set call can return.

 ### Remove